-The '2021 Climate Action Plan' represents the Government's all of society approach, aimed at enabling Ireland to meet the EU targets to reduce carbon emissions by 51 per cent between 2021 and 2030, and lays the foundations for achieving net zero carbon emissions by 2050.
+The 'Climate Action Plan 2019 - To Tackle Climate Breakdown' represents the Government's all of society approach, aimed at enabling Ireland to meet its EU targets to reduce carbon emissions by 30 per cent between 2021 and 2030, and lays the foundations for achieving net zero carbon emissions by 2050.
 Within that context South Dublin County Council through its strategic County Development Plan seeks to exceed those targets or meet them earlier, creating reliable, robust and efficient energy systems which enable growth across all sectors, and which supports the future development of the County.
 In line with the LGMAs Delivering on Climate Action 2030, the Council will continue to make every effort to increase energy efficiency and unlock renewable energy potential in the County.